How long should you hold a yoga pose? The short answer is it depends on the type of yoga.

 Firstly, extending the time you hold a pose builds strength and stamina, as it works your muscles much harder to keep the pose, and this not only benefits your yoga but overall fitness.

 The second way you benefit from an extended duration pose is that it gives you time to truly master your alignment.
-While you don’t want it to holding a yoga pose durationbecome your sole focus, it does give you the time to perfect your alignment for each pose, and this can ensure you get that alignment right even during short holds as your body gets accustomed to just what the correct alignment feels like.
+While you don’t want it to become your sole focus, it does give you the time to perfect your alignment for each pose, and this can ensure you get that alignment right even during short holds as your body gets accustomed to just what the correct alignment feels like.
 One note — if you are really going to work on holding a pose for a long time, you need to be on a good, solid surface.
 That can be a game changer.
 Culprits that can compromise a good pose duration include a poor yoga mat, or using a yoga mat on a slick surface like carpet.

 The third way you benefit is emotionally.
 While much of the focus of longer poses is of the fitness benefits, there is also much to be recommended for your internal wellbeing as well.
 Holding a pose longer than normal introduces stress and effort beyond that which you normally experience, and it is at these points, where we leave our comfort zones, that fear, anger and other emotions can come to the surface much more easily.
 These emotions coming to the surface is a good thing, as it is an opportunity to practice acceptance and stay present to the emotions as they arise.
 Practice breathing through it rather than trying to block whatever emotion is there.
 This ability to embrace acceptance will prove incredibly valuable whenever anything happens in your life, enabling you to deal with the emotions that you don’t like in a much healthier way.